Differences Between Stock Options and RSU

 Stock Options vs RSU Infographics

-- The first key difference between stock options vs restricted stock units is the shareholders’ right.
+- The first key difference is the shareholders’ right.
 In the case of stock options, the employee receives the full right of the shareholders.
 On the other hand, in the case of restricted stock units, the employee doesn’t receive the full right.

 - The stock option offers both voting rights and dividend rights.
-In the case of RSUs, voting rights are not given and even dividend is also not paid.
+In the case of restricted stock units, voting rights are not given and even dividend is also not paid.

 - The payment during settlement is always stock in the case of stock options.
 On the other hand, the payment during settlement can be cash or stock.